Designer and stylist Brit Smith’s wedding to producer Billy Hines is a sartorial fantasy

 Feature image: BRIT SMITH wears a GIAMBATTISTA VALLI couture gown before cocktail hour.

-This story originally appeared in the Spring 2020 Issue of C Magazine.
+This story originally appeared in the Spring 2020 Issue of C Weddings.